ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 As Erik Meijer likes to call it --- they make a type system [dishonest][meijer2008].
 At least, in C# they do.
-Some languages in theory implement exceptions in a more honest manner, but they have the same problem in practice.
+Some languages in theory implement exceptions in a more honest manner, but they suffer from the same problem in practice.

 [meijer2008]: https://channel9.msdn.com/Shows/Going+Deep/Erik-Meijer-Functional-Programming